Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 The `clear` command clears the output on your terminal, after we run this command, we can now run the `clear` command with the alias `cls`.
 However, aliases set this way do not persist across reboots.
 To persist an alias, we need to add them to our shell configuration so they are loaded each time we start our shell.

-If you run the command `cat ~/.zshrc`, you should see:
+If you run the command `cat ~/.zshrc`, you should see the line:

 ```sh
 # Source aliases